Photo Credit: Fredericton Tourism

 7. Future Forest Festival – Fredericton

 Future Forest is one of New Brunswick’s premiere electronic music and dance festivals.
-It draws thousands of people from all across the country and North America more broadly to enjoy song, dance and good company.
-If you’re looking for an ethereal experience at one of New Brunswick’s EDM festivals, then pay a visit to Future Forest at the end of July held in the outskirts of Fredericton.
-July 26 – 29, 2019
+It draws thousands of people from all across the country and North America more broadly to enjoy song, dance, and good company.
+If you’re looking for an ethereal experience at one of New Brunswick’s EDM festivals, then pay a visit to Future Forest in the outskirts of Fredericton.
+August 7 – 11, 2025

-This tour is the perfect way of exploring the paths less traveled in and around Fredericton.
-The Fredericton Geocaching Tour is made up of 24 special caches that you can hunt for from 3 specific themes: heritage, nature, and culture.
-All you need is a GPS (global positioning) unit, a map and sense of adventure to get started.
+Geocaching is the perfect way of exploring the paths less traveled in and around Fredericton.
+The Fredericton Geocaching Tour is made up of 15 special caches that you can hunt for from 3 specific themes: heritage, nature, and culture.
+All you need is a GPS (global positioning) unit, a map and a sense of adventure to get started.

 9. Guided Heritage Walking Tours– Fredericton